Skip to main content

 “Bondita.”
 He held her shoulders firmly.
 “You know how strong we have to be for choosing the unconventional way of life, be it with your career… or… us.”
 He made her look up at him.
 “You have to be prepared for these unwanted opinions, battles and…” He stopped “But I had no idea I pushed you into one with yourself.
 I am sorry I did.
 It was just that…” He inhaled, looking away.
 Bondita shrugged off his hands and moved back against the wall.
 The thunder rumbled again.

 “It’s okay, it's all… we don’t really need to speak of it.”
-She fumbled trying to appear busy straightening the wrinkled bed sheet.
+She fumbled, trying to appear busy, straightening the wrinkled bed sheet.

 “We do.
 We need to speak of it.
 I want to tell you that I didn’t want to compel you to be my wife.
-I wanted to prioritize your dream rather than take anything away from this marriage.”
+I wanted to prioritise your dream rather than take anything away from this marriage.”
 Her hand stopped at his words as she straightened up “I know that, but that didn’t mean you would close the door on me.
 On us.”
 She blinked away the tears that suddenly ached her heart “I tried to get over it like it was all a bad dream and I just… I just couldn’t.”
 She shrugged, trying hard not to let him know she was on the verge of a breakdown.

 “What about balance?”
 She turned to face him.
 Eyes met, in tears, locked in each other.
 Bondita’s heart raced.
 This was her moment.
 Her chance to demand the answers she sought.

 “I never wanted anything as much as I wanted that.
-I wanted your companionship, nothing else mattered over that and my dreams.
+I wanted your companionship; nothing else mattered over that and my dreams.
 But the two were always mutually inclusive.”

 She inhaled.
-“You pushed me away when you wanted, and showed your care the very next moment, what am I supposed to feel?
+“You pushed me away when you wanted, and showed your care the very next moment.
+What am I supposed to feel?
 What am I supposed to realise?
 Where do we stand?
 I didn’t ask these questions.
 I was perfectly happy until you started… closing doors on my face.”
 She looked hurt.

 “I was stupid to do that.
 I know I was.
 I am sorry.”
 He held his right ear with his right hand as his left hand held her right palm, “I really am sorry for all that.
 I never wanted to cause you pain.”